 If you are new to the gym scene, you may at least know that the idea is to not get in anyone’s way.
 But when it comes to your mental health, you also don’t want to get in your own way, and your gym etiquette impacts yourself just as much as it does others.

-Here is the gym etiquette 101 course you need to maximize your experience and mental health.
+Here are the gym etiquette for first-time gym goers you need to maximize your experience and mental health.

 We get it.
 You’re excited to be starting something new that makes you feel hopeful about your fitness health and mental health, but if you’re going to take a before photo, try to take it before you leave the house.
 One issue with gym pics is that you may not realize when you’re in someone’s way; the other is it makes your experience about something other than what it was meant to be.
 It’s okay to want to improve your body, but remember that you started to better your brain.

 3. Don't bring your phone

 Unless you absolutely need that quick selfie or plan to listen to music, leave your phone in the locker room.
 Your mental health will thank you for taking breaks from work emails and social media, and the gym is a great place to leave everything behind.